World Athletics Championships: World records

-A total of 35 world records have been set or equalled at the competition: 18 by men, 15 by women, and 2 in the mixed relay.
+A total of 37 world records have been set or equalled at the competition: 19 by men, 15 by women, and 3 in the mixed relay.

 The first world record to be set at the World Championships was by Jarmila Kratochvílová of Czechoslovakia, who ran 47.99 seconds to win the 1983 women's 400 m final.

 A peak of five world records came at the 1993 Championships.

-The most recent world record was in the Men's Pole vault in 2022, when Armand Duplantis of Sweden cleared the new record height of 6.21 metres.
+The most recent world record was in the men's pole vault final in 2025, when the Swedish Armand Duplantis cleared 6.30 m.
 World records have become less common as the history of the event has expanded, with no world records set in the 1997, 2001, 2007 or 2013 editions.

-American athletes have been the most successful with fourteen world records, followed by Jamaica and Great Britain on four each.
+American athletes have been the most successful with fifteen world records, followed by Jamaica and Great Britain on four each.
 Jamaican sprinter Usain Bolt has broken the most world records at the competition, at four, while American Carl Lewis set three.
-Jonathan Edwards holds the distinction of breaking the world record twice in one championships: improving upon his own newly-set world record in the 1995 men's triple jump final.
+Jonathan Edwards holds the distinction of breaking the world record twice in one championships: improving upon his own newly-set world record in the 1995 men's triple jump final while Armand Duplantis broke the men's pole vault world record twice on two separate championships, first in 2022 and later in 2025.
 The men's 4 × 100 metres relay has yielded the most world records, with five set between 1983 and 2011.

 Ben Johnson's time of 9.83 seconds at the 1987 World Championships men's 100 m final was initially considered to be a world record, but this was rescinded in 1989 after Johnson admitted to steroid use between 1981 and 1988.

 Also, the 2009 Jamaican men's 4 × 100 metres relay team time of 37.31 seconds was retrospectively recognised to as the world record after the team's time of 37.10 at the 2008 Olympics was rescinded after the disqualification of Nesta Carter (who was not present in the World Championships team).